devconcept/ng-shopping-cart/assets/styling.md

 All you need to do is locate the `variables` and `lib` scss files changing the values after you imported the variables file.
 The `lib` file will compile to CSS with your values instead of the defaults and now you have a grid with `15` columns which can fit your five items.

-Your app still doesn't know how to use that file though so you need to add the created file using imports or to your styles array in the `angular-cli.json` if you are using scss in your app or compile the file to css and include the generated file instead.
-Either way should work.
+Your app still doesn't know how to use that file though, so you need to add the created file using imports or the styles array in the `angular-cli.json`.
+If you are using scss just add the file or compile it to css first and then include the generated file; either way should work.
+If you previously included the library styles in the cli remove the old reference and use your new file.
+The final step is to change the `[columns]` input in all `<cart-showcase>` instances because now all grids use `15` columns instead of the default value `12`.

 > So far only the SASS language is supported.
 Other languages will be included in a future release.

+You can also configure breakpoints for different screen sizes or the available combinations of all `<cart-showcase>` aspect ratios.
+By default styles are generated for ratios from `1` to `4`, that is `1:1`, `1:2`, `1:3` up to `4:3`.
+Changing the `$ratios` variable generates more or less combinations.
+Make sure you use values that were generated using this formula or your components will not behave as you expected.